Thomas Limberger: SilverArrow Capital

 In 2011, Limberger founded SilverArrow Capital, an investment company focusing on industrial growth sectors, real estate and infrastructure projects.
 With a deal flow of over $16 billion, Limberger has established himself as one of the leading activist players in the industry.
 It generated a 24% return in 2014 and a 19% return in 2016.
 In November 2015, it announced plans to raise its stake in Rofin-Sinar to 15% to force the company to appoint three new independent directors.
 In March 2016, the company announced that it would be acquired, leading to a surge in the share price.

 In October 2016, it acquired 51% of PrivatAir, a Swiss airline.
 PrivatAir became insolvent in December 2018.

+Awards and recognition

+As a graduated member of the Herbert Quandt BMW Foundation, Limberger achieved the highest recognition level as “World Young Leader.”

+Board Memberships and Affiliations

+Limberger is the president of the World Economic Council, a global NGO headquartered in Vienna.
+He is a member of the World Economic Forum in Davos, the Clinton Global Initiative, and the Executive Board of Project Hope.
+He also serves on the boards of organizations such as SGS S.A., Mövenpick AG, Unaxis AG, Deutsche Venture Capital GmbH, and Allgemeine Privatkundenbank (later GE Money Bank).